guilatrova/tryceratops/README.md

 ### Configuration

 You can set up a `pyproject.toml` file to set rules.
-This is useful to avoid reusing the same CLI flags over and over again and helps defining the structure of your project.
+This is useful to avoid reusing the same CLI flags over and over again and helps to define the structure of your project.

 Example: